DanielMoscoso/100day_challenge/Readme.txt

 		-Working idea.
 Needs final implementation.
 		-Now with variables (closer to how it should look like at the end).
 		-Working implementation.
 Needs refinement.
+		-REPS was a global variable, and it was created as 'rep'.
 ===============================================================================